fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegrationI2CData/Readme.md

 It now sends the time value to the peripheral.

-This ha been a challenge as it involves converting the float value to chars.
+This has been a challenge as it involves converting the float value to chars.

 The rest of the file is from the previous example.